 There were also two empty rooms at the center.
 They were thinking of developing them when they got the funds for new furniture: “Maybe a place for people to come and eat lunch, maybe a microwave where they could fix their own lunches.”
 But, no promises.

-All the advances of the last 35 years, everything we have learned about people with autism and severe disabilities in special education programs, and the research of best practice is not being used.
+All the advances of the last 50 years, everything we have learned about people with autism and severe disabilities in special education programs, and the research of best practice are not being used.

 Aaron, unless some miracle happens, will continue to lose the precious skills we have all worked so hard to create.